baxtersa/distribufy/MODULES.md

 ### Flu Report Processing

 This program demonstrates a more fully featured application, using multiple extension modules.
+This applicaiton is composed of two deployed functions, `flureport.js` and `cloudant-upsert.js`, shown below.

-`flureport.js`
+`flureport.js` performs the following actions.
+ - Asynchronously fetches a `flureport.xml` file
+ - Asynchronously invokes a cloud function that transforms the `xml` data to `json`.
+ - Iterates over the first 5 weeks of the report, parsing the data and mapping the `cloudant-upsert.js` function in parallel over each state in the week's report.
+ - Returns a message that the report has been processed.

 ```js
 const serviceUrl = '<external-service-url>';